MarkOB2003/gcp-vm-deployment/README.md

    git clone https://github.com/MarkOB2003/gcp-vm-deployment.git
    cd gcp-vm-deployment
    ```
-2. Be sure to change the PROJECT_ID in the script to the name of your PROJECT_ID
+2. Be sure to change the PROJECT_ID in the script to the name of your PROJECT_ID if needed

 **Git Bash for Linux commands**